ajaysreedhar/node-addon-example/README.md

 Node.js, by nature is single threaded.
 Hence it is not adviced to write CPU intensive applications in Javascript and run them with Node.js due to performance impacts.
-But it is possible to overcome this limitation to an extend, with the help of native _Node.js Addons_.
+But it is possible to overcome this limitation, with the help of _Node.js Addons_.

 Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js using the require() function, and used just as if they were an ordinary Node.js module.